 Let's load up this module and apply this function to our string before serialising it:

-Prelude Utils> import PlutusTx.Builtins.ClassPrelude PlutusTx.Builtins.Class Utils> writeJSONData "compiled/assets/secretGuess.json" $ stringToBuiltinByteString "I am
+Prelude Utils> import PlutusTx.Builtins.ClassPrelude PlutusTx.Builtins.Class Utils> writeJSONData "compiled/assets/secretGuess.json"$ stringToBuiltinByteString "I am a secret"

 No error message, and our datum is compiled under compiled/assets/secretGuess.json.
 It looks like this: